Dissertation in the Languages and Cultures of China and Inner Asia

 Students will be required to carry out dissertation in two stages:

 1. Dissertation Outline (10%): students present main supervisor with a 1,500-2,000-word Dissertation Outline consisting of: title, introduction, proposed theoretical framework and methodlogy, and initial bibliography.
+To be submitted on day 1, week 9 of term 2.

 2. Dissertation Final Submission (90%): 10,000 words, due September following final year of study (exact date determined by School).